 Scope

 The purpose of this document is to collect SDP codepoints, which are specific to gateway control protocols in order to identify any additional codepoints that require reqistration with IANA.
 The focus is (but not limited to) on SDP codepoints related to the SDP "m=" line.

+These SDP codepoints for gateway control are defined by ITU-T in the ITU-T H.248.x-series of Recommendations [ITU-T H.248.x].
+The individual "H.248.x" documents define specific gateway control applications.

 Conventions used in this document